185

 approach to produce a desired “change in the brain of millions of people”.

-Far from being proposal involving the use of scientific knowledge to instill opinions or
+Far from being a proposal involving the use of scientific knowledge to instill opinions or

 manipulate minds, Lakoff’s book intends to show with clear language what political